hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 Are you looking for a new tent and want to know which one is the best solo backpacking tent?
 Well, the best 1-person tent can be a different one in different environments and situations.
 Are you planning a trip to remote areas?
 Do you want to use your tent during the winter?
 Or are you an ultralight aficionado?

-I would like to give an overview about the best solo backpacking tents which we have selected for 2016.
+I would like to give an <a href="#list">overview</a> about the best solo backpacking tents which we have selected for 2016.
 It's important to know that each tent is made for a specific purpose so there is no one tent fits all tent.
 Just as a side note - I have not included tarps in my selection.
-Here is a <a href="#list">comparison table</a>.

 ---